tomgp/words/_posts/2018-11-05-procrastination.md

 ---

 We went to Kent for the weekend to visit friends who moved to Tunbridge Wells.
 I don't get Kent -- a bland (late) Ballardian landscape of dual carriage ways and golf courses.
-When I think of British dystopias I don't think it's a coincidence that for me those which resonate most strongly (_Children Of Men_, _Ridley Walker_, _Kingdom Come_ (is Kingdom Come even dystopia anymore?
-It feels like the slimmest possible margin exists between our world and the reality of the novel)), are those set predominantly in the home counties -- a cultural blast zone around London.
+When I think of British dystopias I don't think it's a coincidence that for me those which resonate most strongly (_Children Of Men_, _Ridley Walker_, _Kingdom Come_ * ), are those set predominantly in the home counties -- a cultural blast zone around London.

+*(is Kingdom Come even dystopia anymore?
+It feels like the slimmest possible margin exists between our world and the reality of the novel)

 ---

 Started reading _The Spire_ by William Golding, generally speaking I always seem to enjoy books about monks (_Narcissus and Goldmund_ is an all time fave).
-Took me a couple of tries to get going but it's very much my kind of novel; simple words put carefully together, much is unsaid, the novel suggests a vast world from a very narrow point of view.
+Took me a couple of tries to get going but it's very much my kind of novel; simple words put carefully together, much is unsaid, the novel suggests a vast world from a very narrow point of view, a book with which the reader feels like the authors partner in creation.

 ---